isabella232/docs-13/docs/index.md

 This documentation will show you how to setup a project, define your content model, manage your content and connect your applications.

-!!! tip
-    Please join our [slack channel](https://graphcms.slack.com/) if you have any questions.
-This is the best way to get in touch with us.

 ## New to GraphQL?

 GraphQL is a data query language and runtime designed and used at Facebook to request and deliver data to any kind of websites and apps since 2012.